ded-furby/data-dash/README.md

-# 📊 TeleTrack - Real-Time Data Visualization Dashboard
+# 📊 data-dash. - Real-Time Data Visualization Dashboard

-TeleTrack is a modern real-time data visualization dashboard that tracks and displays cryptocurrency prices, currency exchange rates, weather data, and stock information.
+data-dash. is a modern real-time data visualization dashboard that tracks and displays cryptocurrency prices, currency exchange rates, weather data, and stock information.
 Built with Django (backend) and Next.js (frontend), it features intelligent time-series charts that adapt to data variations.

 ## ✨ Features